STFUjs/STFU/README.md

 Based on the Control Symbol Type, these Bits can be Wholes or Parts (integer, fraction), have a leading or scoped Container alignment, or be a Differencing (equal Halfs) or binary 2^n Accumulation.

 For efficiency, Collections of Bits are packed 00xx* and can be bit field spread or shifted sequentially.
 "STFU8" is 00xxxxxx "6-bit" each, 4×6=24b.

+<h2>STFU BITS, LINE & STFUx "raw" bits, "line"</h2>
+The standard form BITS is the most effective structure for containing formed collections of bits regardless of bin size or structure complexity.
+(Hint: 5i)

+Inline raw bits are tolerated only with the sequentially loaded STFUx(*) that includes size in blocks.

+Other Collections of Bits are welcomed by "line" that have a fully Declared STFU Declaration!

+STFU BITS are usually a separate Collection of Bits as an accessable "line" available by "line" (/"file") but can be included in-line in STFUx(*).

+<h3>STFU BITS</H3>
+A fully formed Collection of Bits with a driven header that indicates its structure.

+Leading bit 0 indicates a 2-bit Differencing
+Leading bit 1 indicates Binary Bits in Blocks

+The initiator is a pulse driver select for either

+0: 2-bit Differencing Symbols with STFU types or
+1: Pulse Driver for initial Block size in Binary bits.

+The structure of bits in STFU BITS has STFU types.

+The Binary structure and Differencer can inter-mix and can represent all composites of bit structures including each-other.

+If the initiator (leading msb bit) is high,
+(signaling the initial Block of Bits)
+Increment low until next high pulse.

+10000001 signifies "8-bit" symbol, 0 to 7 iterations Inclusive.

+The minimum is bits 11, a 2-bit initiator that provides the structure of BITS in an 8-bit structure.:

+The initiator indicates the Count of the Counts of Multiples and the count of compositions.

+For example:
+count of Bits in container Block count of Multiples of Blocks count of Multiples of Multiples a Composit of structures an extension of Multiples (Dimensions) or Declared types.

+<h3>STFUx In-Line raw bits</H3>
+Yucky.

+A STFU Declaration and external collection of associated BITS is preferred over STFUx more than some blocks long.

+Any STFUx(*) must be processed sequentially and must include size in blocks in the Wrap.

+<h3>STFU LINE</H3>
+STFU's Implementation has "lines" of accessable bits available by "lines".

+Each cache of STFU data is available by the STFU FLOW that controls the implementation.
+Only the minimal interface is required, set&get bits in one simple implementation.
+(The implementation can offer options like add registers or ... )

+References throughout the Universal Context ...
+Exist.
+Making Accurate Representation of them requires A "cube", a "ball", truth "true", a "show", and a "flow".

+<h2>LINE & FLOW</H2>

+To Accurately Represent the Concepts of ANY STFU Context throughout the Universal Context, STFU uses the most simple way:

+Get & Set Bits!

+A "line" of "bits" is both the bits in an accessable form and the "line" of them.

+{Line of Bits, get&set}

+<h3>Implementation Layers</h3>

+The cached STFU is not changed, an accessor layer is built in a parallel plane and typically has an offset in the container per Wrap and a accessable buffer for bits (Wrap values, Packed Bits, Expanders) that are extracted from the STFU Packing.

 <H2>Counting Numbers</H2>